 As the five thousand tonnes of steel canted slightly to the left in pursuit of the light on the horizon, Admiral Chalmers returned to his conversation with the commodore.
 “Won’t be too long until we come alongside in Saint Pierre.
 Get the Midshipman to ping Pitiless and see where she’s at.”

 S.W.
 Righteous rendezvoused with S.W.
 Pitiless an hour later, and the two sailed on toward Saint Pierre harbour, avoiding the rock formations that rookie navigators historically hit, pulling alongside the jetty near Pointe aux Canons Lighthouse.
-Heat from the burning island was felt by those on the upper decks.
+Those on the upper decks could feel the heat from the burning island.
 The gun-metal ship began to warm.
 The iconic lighthouse flashed its beacon while the crew, in bunker gear, readied to disembark with all onboard medical supplies.

 Residents greeted the sailors, thankful for the additional help, although many first assumed that it was the French military, not Sinclair’s private assets, coming to the rescue.